Updated: 24th of October, 2019

-Obviously, if your budget is looser you should get that as it’s more durable in the long run and has some crazy customization.
+Obviously, if your budget is looser you should get that as it’s more durable in the long run and you’ll benefit from the crazy customization.

 However, in terms of efficiently looking after SPS corals, the Current USA Orbit Marine has done well by me and that’s even at greater depths than 16″.

-The top LED choice for a 30-gallon planted tank
+The top LED lights for a 30-gallon planted tank

 As most 30 gallons are breeder tanks, I’m assuming you’re looking for a LED light that would support high-growing easy-to-care-for plants: